CLIP's Visual Embedding Projector is a Few-shot Cornucopia

 where $y_{ik}$ is the ground truth.

-\textbf{Regularization.} CLIP encoders map text and image modalities into a common latent space where strong image-text representation correspondences are established.
-We argue that unconstrained fine-tuning can lead to forgetting the rich pretraining knowledge that appears through non-trivial zero-shot classification accuracies.
-Thus, a good fine-tuning strategy should balance pretraining knowledge preservation and adaptation to downstream task.
-Consequently, to prevent significant drift from the pretraining weights (i.e., knowledge forgetting), we regularize the training with the Frobenius norm of the difference between the pretrained and fine-tuned matrices.
+\textbf{Regularization.} Unconstrained fine-tuning can lead to forgetting the rich pretrained knowledge of CLIP.
+An effective fine-tuning strategy should therefore balance adaptation to the downstream task with preservation of the pretrained representations.
+Therefore, to prevent significant drift from the original weights (\textit{i.e.}, knowledge forgetting), we add a regularization term based on the Frobenius norm of the difference between the pretrained and fine-tuned matrices.
 The total loss is:

-where $\mW_o^{(0)}$ denotes the pretrained value of $\mW_o$.
-We show later that $\lambda$ can be chosen as a decreasing function of the number of shots, as overfitting risk increases with less data~\citep{hastie2009elements}.
-The method is illustrated in \cref{fig:prolip_figure}.

-\textbf{An argument on simplicity and practicality.} \cref{alg:prolip_pytorch} provides a PyTorch-like~\citep{paszke2019pytorch} pseudo-code for \method, showing that it is extremely simple to implement.
-Also, it can be applied on pre-processed data (i.e., saved pre-projection features), which makes it also extremely fast to train.
-Practically, we run the inference only one time on the text encoder side to get the classification weights.
-On the vision encoder side, we save the output embeddings ${\vx_{o}}_i$'s with different augmentation views since backpropagation is limited to the projection matrix.

-Despite its extreme simplicity, adapting CLIP using our approach has not been proposed before.
-Moreover, its architecture-agnostic nature makes it generic and suitable to different multi-modal pretrained networks.
-Due to intrinsic differences across architectures (e.g., ViT vs. ResNet), finding a unified method to efficiently fine-tune vision-language models based on the pretrained weights is not trivial; \method is the first work to achieve this goal.